ippc/ippcdj/readme.md

 ## Things to do

-- Tune Nginx
 - Setup [auto-restart](https://github.com/hypertexthero/itwishlist/blob/master/docs/documentation.md#commands-to-restart-itippcint-and-related-software-upon-hardware-restart----hardwarerestart) of Nginx and Gunicorn in case server goes down
+- Setup daily auto backup of MySQL.
+Look at moving DB to dedicated DB servers.
+- Tag 4.0.0 release
+- About Secretariat page should have links to profiles
 - Finish FAQ update and send to translation
+- Login as user app
+- File upload field for forum comments
-- User registration open but behind login-required and staff-user required.
-The URL to add new users is `/account/signup/`
+- <del>User registration open but behind login-required and staff-user required.</del> The URL to add new users is `/account/signup/`
+- Setup [Versioning](https://django-simple-history.readthedocs.org/en/latest/) of all page content
 - Add blog and forum category management page to admin:
     - http://127.0.0.1:8000/en/admin/blog/blogcategory/
     - http://127.0.0.1:8000/en/admin/forum/forumcategory/